The State of Mind (3 Part Series)

 The trend these days is to keep adding more and more higher layers to make programming languages simpler and make learning curve less steep.
 I prefer the lower level languages and am not trying to devalue this new trend, not by a long shot.
 I would only be slapping myself, given that a great deal of my engagement was also in doing projects with React.js, Node.js and Android (Java).

-In contrast to the golden age of playing with Atari ST, my current setup look more like this (stepped over to the dark side):
+In contrast to the golden age of playing with Atari ST, my current setup look more like this:

-One of my ever lasting problems is maintaining private relationships and having issues with self-esteem.
+Anyway, what I wanted to talk about is my ever lasting problem, which is maintaining private relationships and having issues with self-esteem.
 During the last 8 years or so, I decided to try and build up a company of my own, a startup if you will, and see what becomes of if.
 I was expecting it would be a lot of work, long hours and ever lasting battle with other competitors on the market (Telecom related business).
-To cut the long story short, due to some wrong decisions and volatile relationships between people I trusted, everything ended in, well, a disaster.
+To cut the long story short, due to some wrong decisions and volatile relationship with my co-founder, everything ended in, well, a disaster.